coverclock/com-diag-obelisk/README.md

 to deal with periods of high interference.
 My concern is that with the more efficient former approach, interrupts might overwhelm the system.

+Besides the SYMTRIK AM receiver, my implementation of Obelisk includes a battery-backed real-time clock and an LCD display.
+My software assumes these are present.
 ## Repositories
 <https://github.com/coverclock/com-diag-obelisk>
 <https://github.com/coverclock/com-diag-hazer>